abdraoufx/frontEndMentor_Challenges/intermediate/job-listing-with-filtering/README.md

 The following technologies were used to build this project:

-- HTML: Used for structuring the content and layout of the page.
+- React: Used as the JavaScript framework for building the user interface.
-- Sass: Used for styling and making the CSS more modular and maintainable.
+- Sass: Used for styling the components and making the CSS more modular and maintainable.
-- JavaScript: Used for implementing interactive features and functionality.
+- Tailwind CSS: Utilized for rapid UI development and providing pre-built utility classes.
+- TypeScript: Used as the programming language, adding static typing and improved developer tooling.

 ## Features

 - Fully responsive layout that adapts to different screen sizes and devices.
 - Modern design with a clean and visually appealing user interface.
-- Use of Sass for efficient styling and organization of CSS code.
+- Use of Sass and Tailwind CSS for efficient styling and component organization.
-- Filtering functionality to search and display job listings based on tags.
+- Interactive filtering functionality to refine job listings based on tags.
-- Interactive elements, such as buttons and job cards.
+- Seamless integration of React components for dynamic rendering of job listings.
-- Implementation of React.js and TypeScript for efficient development.
+- Implementation of TypeScript for improved code quality and developer experience.

 ## Credits

 - Original challenge and design provided by [Frontend Mentor](https://www.frontendmentor.io).
 - Developed by [AbdeRaouf](https://github.com/abdraoufx).

 Feel free to explore the code and customize the job listing page according to your needs.
 If you have any questions or suggestions, please don't hesitate to reach out.
-Enjoy using the Job Listing With Filtering application!
+Enjoy exploring job opportunities with the Job Listing With Filtering Challenge!